surajpkhetani/AutoSmuggle/README.md

 This will create a file called `smuggled.html`or `smuggled.svg` in your current directory.

-# To Do
-Add an option to include CAPTCHA in the smuggled file

 # Contributions
 Thanks to @rootup (@RandomDhiraj) for their contribution to SVG Based Smuggling